-Vitamin D is an oil soluble essential vitamin.
+Vitamin D is an oil-soluble essential vitamin.
 Ingestible forms include vitamin D3 (cholecalciferol) and vitamin D2 (ergocalciferol).
-These are converted to 25-hydroxyvitamin D in the liver then to bioactive calciferol in the kidneys.
-Calciferol regulates absorption of calcium, magnesium and phosphate from the gut, it modulates the healthy growth and remodeling of bone and has effects on cell growth in other organs.
-It also has neuromuscular, immune functions and other biological processes which influence by degeneration and inflammation.
-The serum reference range of 25-hydroxyvitamin D is 75-200 nmol/l (30-80 microg/l).
+These are converted to 25-hydroxyvitamin D in the liver and then to bioactive calciferol in the kidneys.
+Calciferol regulates the absorption of calcium, magnesium and phosphate from the gut; modulates the healthy growth and remodelling of bone; and has effects on cell growth in other organs.
+The serum reference range of 25-hydroxyvitamin D is 75-200 nmol/l (30-80 micro g/l).

-Oral requirements are greater in the winter than the summer.
-The 2010 RDA is 600 IU for those 1-70 years of age and pregnant or breastfeeding women, and 800 IU (40 Microgram) for those over 71 years of age.
-There are some reports that overweight individuals require more vit-D as it can be broken down in the peripheral fat.
-It is important to consider other essential mineral levels such as magnesium which is involved in the bioactivity of vitamin D so deficiency can impact on vitamin D function.
-Vitamin D has a half-life of 6 weeks so by 3 months of no sunlight exposure, unless there are high dietary intakes, blood levels will drop to one quarter.
-This explains the findings from the online micro-nutritional screening, published in the National Cancer Conference Liverpool 2013, that over 70% of people from the UK tested had suboptimal levels of vitamin D and even greater between December to March.
-Although Vitamin D2 is commonly used in oral supplement, a randomised trial published in 2017 in American Society of Nutrition Journal found that D3 was better at increasing serum 25-hydroxyvitamin D than D2 especially in Asian women.
-It is often to difficult to ask your doctor to measure blood levels of Vit-D but it is included in online micronutrient test (cancernet.co.uk) which includes all three D2, D3 and 25-hydroxyvitamin D isoforms.
+Recommended Daily Amount: Oral requirements are greater in the winter than in the summer.
+The 2010 RDA is 600 IU for those 1-70 years of age, and 800 IU (40 Microgram) for those over 71.
+Overweight individuals require more vitamin D as it can be broken down in the peripheral fat.
+Dark skin people would need high oral intake esepcially if they avoid sun exposure.
+It is important to consider other essential mineral levels as a number of minerals, namely magnesium, are involved in the bioactivity of vitamin D, meaning a deficiency can impact on vitamin D function.
+Vitamin D has a half-life of 6 weeks, meaning that, without high dietary intakes, three months of no sunlight exposure will lead to blood levels dropping to one-quarter of what they should be.
+This explains the findings published at the National Cancer Conference in 2013 that over 70% of people from the UK had suboptimal levels of vitamin D after being tested, with amounts of the vitamin in the body noticeably lower between December and March.
+Although Vitamin D2 is commonly used in oral supplements, a randomised trial published in 2017 in the American Society of Nutrition Journal found that D3 was better at increasing serum 25-hydroxyvitamin D than D2, especially in Asian women.

 Vitamin D and sunlight:

-Despite the direct causational links between sunlight, vit-D and cancer, there are some academics that believe more evidence is needed to conclude that correcting a low vitamin D with supplements directly prevents cancer and improves cancer outcomes.
-Indeed there are other benefits of sunlight exposure which are important for health, such as an improvement in the circadian rhythm, which in turn improves the immune system or that people working outdoor are likely to be more physically active (van der Rhee).
-To support their skepticism, one recent large USA appeared to report no benefit in reducing cancer risk in a randomized trial of vitamin D versus placebo.
-This trial however did not answer the fundamental question of whether correcting a low vit-D would be beneficial because the 2303 postmenopausal women evaluated actually had adequate to high levels of serum vitamin D at the start of the intervention (Lappe).
-It is therefore, logical to speculate that the trial results would be very different if researchers compared cancer levels among those who had their vitamin D levels corrected with supplements against those who continued with deficiencies.
-To support this speculation, a previous randomized study from Nebraska, who included 1179 women more likely to be Vit-D deficient because of their northern latitude, did report a significantly lower cancer incidence in the group who had taken Vitamin D3 (Lappe).
-Another multi-center involving previously untreated patient with metastatic bowel cancer looked at whether vit-D could enhance the benefits of cancer treatments.
-Participants were randomized to short-term high dose Vit-D or low dose Vitamin D in a double blind design.
-Both received standard chemotherapy treatment with mFOLFOX6 plus the biological agent bevacizumab.
-Although response to treatment was the same in both groups, the time it took for disease to start progressing again was significantly longer in the higher dose Vit-D group (Zgaga).
+Despite the direct causational links between sunlight, vitamin D and cancer, it has not been established that correcting low vitamin D with supplements directly prevents cancer and improves cancer outcomes.
+One recent US-based study reported no reduction of cancer risk in a randomised trial involving a vitamin D supplement versus placebo.
+This trial, however, failed to answer the fundamental question of whether correcting low vitamin D level would be beneficial.
+The 2,303 postmenopausal women evaluated actually had adequate to high levels of serum vitamin D at the start of the intervention (Lappe) and, therefore, it’s logical to speculate that the results would be very different if researchers compared cancer levels among those with existing deficiencies.
+To support this, a study from Nebraska including 1179 women more likely to be vitamin D deficient because of their northern latitude did report a significantly lower cancer incidence in the group who had taken Vitamin D3 (Lappe).

 - Oily fish and fish oils